ColtonKawamura/physics/README.md

 # My Physics Textbook Solutions

 These are my solutions to various physics texts.
-For me about me, [visit my website](https://coltonkawamura.github.io/coltonkawamura/)
+For more about me, [visit my website](https://coltonkawamura.github.io/coltonkawamura/)

 ## Demo